deptofdefense/covid19-calculator/src/v1.9.0/README.md

 ### Pre-Existing Conditions (new)

-Pre-existing conditions have been split into mroe options.
+Pre-existing conditions have been split into more options.
 Overall the options have not changed much but they are no longer grouped.
 The new options are listed here:

 - diabetesType2 - Type 2 diabetes mellitus - preExisting: 20
 - heartDisease - Heart conditions, such as heart failure, coronary artery disease, or cardiomyopathies - preExisting: 20